knative/docs/docs/bookstore/page-3/pg3-solution-badword-svc.md

     cloudevents==1.10.1
     ```

-Knative function will automatically install the dependencies listed here when you build the function.
+Knative Function will automatically install the dependencies listed here when you build the function.

 ### **Step 4: Deploy the function to the cluster**